How to set up Parental Controls on All Devices

 Parental Controls on Smartphones and Tablets

-You can use Restrictions, also known as parental controls, to block or limit specific apps and features on your iPhone, iPad, or iPod touch, including access to explicit content in the iTunes Store.
-For more information on setting up restrictions on Apples devices go to: support.apple.com/
+You can use Restrictions to block or limit specific apps and features on your iPhone, iPad, or iPod touch, including access to explicit content in the iTunes Store.
+For more information on setting up restrictions on Apple devices go to support.apple.com/

 Google Play Store

-You can turn on parental controls to restrict the content someone can download or purchase from Google Play on your device.
+You can turn on these controls to restrict the content someone can download or purchase from Google Play on your device.
 Find out how to set up controls on Google Play here: support.google.com/googleplay/

 Parental Controls on your Internet Browser

-Most internet browsers offer free parental controls/restrictions to help manage what sites your child can access when online.
+Most internet browsers offer free restrictions to help manage what sites your child can access when online.
 Find out how to activate parental controls on the most popular internet browsers below.